dmstern/npmfrog/README.md

 At the first start up, npmFrog will create a configuration file in your home directory under `~/.npmfrog/config.json`.
 Please fill this file with your artifactory properties.

-If you want to add addtional text in the `/howto` section, you can create a `howto.md` file in the `~/.npmfrog` directory with some additinal markdown content.
+If you want to add additional text in the `/howto` section, you can create a `howto.md` file in the `~/.npmfrog` directory with some additional [markdown](https://www.markdownguide.org/) content.

 ![Screenshot of additional howto.md in ~/.npmfrog/](art/Screenshot-howto.png)